Research Focus:Neuromechanics of human locomotion

 As lead and mentor to a team of graduate and undergraduate students in engineering and biomedical sciences, Huang believes that being able to connect with students and to watch them figure out who they are and what they want to do is the most rewarding part of her job.
 To students, she advises them that it’s normal to not know what you want to do yet saying, “College is the prime time to explore and learn about new topics and expand your network.”

 During her career, Huang has received many awards and recognitions including being an NSF CAREER awardee and a US National Academy of Engineering Frontiers of Engineering alumni.
 She has an NIH R01—research grant— from the National Institute on Aging.
 She and her student also won the American Society of Biomechanics President’s Award for the best poster at the ASB 2020 Virtual Meeting.
-She is a member of the inaugural UCF CECS Equity, Inclusion, and Diversity Task Force and a 2020 UCF Luminary award recipient.
+She is a member of the inaugural UCF CECS Equity, Inclusion, and Diversity Task Force, a 2020 UCF Luminary award recipient and a 2021 Reach for the Stars honoree.

 - 2019 NSF CAREER awardee